 Abstract

-Environmental conditions are often correlated in time and space, resulting in correlated fish and wildlife populations that depend on these conditions.
+Fish and wildlife populations will have dynamics that are correlated in space and time due to correlations in environmental drivers as well as synchrony induced by individual disersal.
 Many statistical analyses of populations ignore potential autocorrelations and assume that survey methods (distance and time between samples) sufficiently reduce these correlations.
-If these assumptions are incorrect, results and therefore inference may be biased and uncertainty under estimated.
+If these assumptions are incorrect, results and therefore inference may be biased and uncertainty under-estimated.
 Even if these assumptions are met, researchers may be missing important information about the spatial and temporal structure of populations through the design of their surveys to meet the assumptions of particular statistical methods.
 We developed a novel statistical method to account for spatiotemporal correlations within dendritic stream networks, while accounting for imperfect detection in the surveys.
 Through simulations, we found this model outperformed standard statistical methods when data were spatially correlated and performed similarly when data were not correlated.
 We found that increasing the number of years surveyed significantly improved the model accuracy and ability to recover spatial and temporal correlation coefficients.
 Increased the number of survey sites within the network improved the performance of the non-spatial model but only marginally improved the abundance estimates in the spatiotemporal model.
 We then applied this model to Brook Trout data from the West Susquehanna Watershed in Pennsylvania collected over 30(???) years.
 We found … yoy abundance driven by xxxx with high spatial and temporal variability and moderate spatiotemporal correlation (???) … adult abundance less strongly affected by climatic conditions and less variable than YOY but with higher spatiotemporal correlation (???). [add 1-2 good conclusion sentences]

 Introduction